msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 __________
 ```

-You will save your board as `board.txt`.
+You will save your board as `own_board.txt`.

 ### Messages

-In class we will design a set of messages to be exchanged between the client and the server.
+To play the game, your implementation needs to exchange two types of messages - `fire` and `result`.
 The `fire` message needs to communicate the grid location of salvo.
 The `result` message needs to communicate whether the salvo was a hit, a sink, or a miss.

-Here is the format of messages we will use.
-The `fire` message will be represented as an `HTTP POST` request.
+The `fire` message will be represented as an `HTTP POST`.
-The content of the fire message will include the targeted coordinates as a [URL formatted string for Web forms](\href{https://en.wikipedia.org/wiki/Query_string#Web_forms), for example 5 and 7, as: `x=5\&y=7`.
+The content of the fire message will include the targeted coordinates as a [URL formatted string for Web forms](\href{https://en.wikipedia.org/wiki/Query_string#Web_forms), for example 5 and 7, as: `x=5&y=7`.
 Assume that coordinates are 0-indexed.
+So, assuming that your opponent's server runs at `111.222.333.444:5555`, the `fire` message is a `POST` request sent to `http://111.222.333.444:5555?x=5&y=7`.

 The `result` message will be formatted as an HTTP response.
 For a correctly formatted `fire` request your reply will be an `HTTP OK` message with `hit=` followed by `1` (hit), or `0` (miss).